pySTEPS/pysteps/doc/source/developer_guide/importers_plugins.rst

 ======================

 There are two ways of creating your own plugin.
-One is building the importers plugin package from scratch.
+The first one involves building the importers plugin package from scratch.
-An easier alternative is using a `Cookiecutter`_ template that easily create the skeleton for an importer plugin template.
+An easier alternative is using a `Cookiecutter`_ template that easily create the skeleton for the new importer plugin.
-Although the latter alternative is recommended (the cookiecutter template), in the next section we describe step-by-step how to create an importers plugin to explain in detail all the elements needed for the plugin to work correctly.
+Although the cookiecutter template is recommended, in the next section we describe step-by-step how to create an importers plugin to explain in detail all the elements needed for the plugin to work correctly.